WalletScrutiny/WalletScrutinyCom/_hardware/finney.md

 >
 > - Whenever you need to enter your password in the Safe Screen, you’ll have up to 10 attempts to enter the password successfully.
 After a 10th unsuccessful attempt, your wallet will be wiped and you will need to either recover or reconfigure the wallet.

-Imagine a scenario when the user forgets to close the Safe Screen.
+Imagine a scenario when the user forgets to close the Safe Screen and puts the device down.
+There will be 4 minutes or so after the user puts the device down, when somebody physically present can access the device.

 ## Device displays receive address for confirmation